 \begin{proof} Lemma~\ref{lem:himodes} shows that the auxiliary equation has a unique solution in a neighborhood of the origin.
 It remains only to show that the bifurcation equation \eqref{bif}, namely $f\big(\a,z\big) = 0$, for the $k$-mode can always be solved uniquely in a neighborhood of the origin.
 Using \eqref{dgzdfza} the implicit function theorem implies the existence of a unique $z(\a)$ such that \eqref{y0} gives the data $y^0$ which solves the equation \eqref{bif} for $\a$ in a neighborhood of the origin. \end{proof}

 The proof of Theorem \ref{thm:bifurc} will be complete once we prove Theorems~\ref{thm:D2E} and \ref{thm:sl}, as well as Lemma~\ref{lem:D2Enz}.
-In the next section we carry out a detailed analysis of the SL system by introducing an angle variable, prove Theorem~\ref{thm:sl}.
+In the next section we carry out a detailed analysis of the SL system by introducing an angle variable, and prove Theorem~\ref{thm:sl}.
 In the following section we differentiate the evolution operator and prove Theorem~\ref{thm:D2E} and Lemma~\ref{lem:D2Enz}.
-After that we further study the resonance structure and show that fully nonresonant entropy profiles are generic.
+After that we further study the resonance structure and give a sense in which the fully nonresonant entropy profiles are generic.